Archaeological Services in Southern California

 Tribal Consultation Coordination

-The California Environmental Quality Act and the National Historic Preservation Act recognizes the importance for the participation of Native American tribes in the consultation process and the authority of the Tribal Historic Preservation Offices.
-The Destiny Archaeology Consulting team is experienced in the regulatory requirements and compliance procedures and have successfully assisted private developers, municipalities, and agencies at the local, state, and federal levels in providing expert preservation planning guidance.
+Native American consultation is a critical aspect of cultural preservation and heritage management in the United States.
+Federal and state regulations mandate that Native American tribes must be consulted when activities or developments have the potential to affect cultural resources, ensuring that their rights, interests, and knowledge are respected and integrated into decision-making processes.
+The Destiny Archaeology Consulting team is experienced in the regulatory requirements and compliance procedures.
+We have successfully assisted tribes, private developers, municipalities, and agencies at the local, state, and federal levels in providing expert preservation planning guidance.

 Tribal Services